Bowness Park Tea House - Artist Rendering

 - New park entrance bridge; the current bridge is nearing the end of its life-cycle.
 The new bridge will be raised to better manage the lagoon’s water level.

 - Interpretative signage and historic elements to celebrate the rich history of this 100 year old park.

 Since 2012, Bowness Park has undergone changes to support an increased number of park visitors over the years, enhance park visitors’ experience, boost the park’s environmental health and complete much needed life-cycle upgrades/replacements.

 The new park design is based on public and stakeholder input, and was approved by council in 2009.
-View the overview information sheet on the project.
+View the design development plan or overview information sheet on the project.